The #1 Worst Menu Option at 41 Popular Restaurants

 Even if you divide this 24-piece platter into two portions, you'd still consume over 1,000 calories and more than your entire daily recommended intake of sodium!
 Wings may be tasty, but there are far better ways to spend your salt allowance.

 Shrimp!
 Mushrooms!
 Fresh basil!
-Oh and let’s not forget that whole grain pasta!
 When you read the list of ingredients that goes into this dish, it’s hard to imagine it would be such a nutritional nightmare.
 But this is the restaurant industry we’re talking about here.
 Would you expect anything less?
-If you're looking for carbs that won’t derail your weight loss progress, check out these 20 Best Carbs for a Flat Belly!
+If you're looking for carbs that won’t derail your weight loss progress, check out these healthy carbs instead.

 Pasta Carbonara with Chicken

 2,291 calories, N/A g fat (81 g saturated fat, N/A g trans fat), 1,628 mg sodium, 144 g carbs (N/A g fiber, N/A g sugar), N/A g protein

 We give the Cheesecake Factory props for rolling out some lighter options as of late, but its menu is still home to some of the most caloric fare in the nation.
 What’s worse, the Factory insists on keeping its nutritional info under lock and key.
 When it comes to the question, “Are you trying to hide something?” the answer for this restaurant is “Yes.
 A million times yes.”
 This creamy pasta dish, topped with peas, bacon, and chicken, has more than a day’s worth of calories and more saturated fat than 50 eggs!
 And that’s just according to the nutrition data we could actually get our hands on.
 The Factory refused to dole out the latest stats when we asked.
 Take it from us: Shady business is never good news for your body.

 Bacon Ranch Beef Quesadilla